YJiangcm/PromCSE/README.md

-# DCPCSE
-Deep Continuous Prompt for Contrastive Learning of Sentence Embeddings
+# DCPCSE: Deep Continuous Prompt for Contrastive Learning of Sentence Embeddings